 Tips for Grilling Great Burgers

 FAT-TO-BEEF RATIO look for a combination that will give you 20/80 fat-to-beef ratio.
 This combination is critical to producing a happy burger.
-Anything less, and the burger will tend to taste a bit dry… Anything more, and it will taste too greasy.
+Anything less, and the burger will tend to taste a bit dry; anything more, and it will taste too greasy.

-SEASONING THE GROUND BEEF A lot of us like to spice things up a bit by adding some seasoning to the beef, before cooking, some examples of the seasonings: • Freshly Ground Black Pepper • Freshly Ground White Pepper • Chili Powder • Chipotle Powder • Cumin • Mustard Powder • Cinnamon You can try various combinations, depending on the tastes that you going for; however, don’t over season the beef.
-A burger with just a hint of spice is good… A burger that’s overpowered with spices is not.
+SEASONING THE GROUND BEEF A lot of us like to spice things up a bit by adding some seasoning to the beef before cooking.
+Some examples of the seasonings: • Freshly Ground Black Pepper • Freshly Ground White Pepper • Chili Powder • Chipotle Powder • Cumin • Mustard Powder • Cinnamon You can try various combinations, depending on the tastes that you going for; however, don’t over season the beef.
+A burger with just a hint of spice is good — a burger that’s overpowered with spices is not.

 SALT: Mixing salt in with the ground beef is one of the biggest mistakes you can make.
 The reason you don’t add salt is that salt draws water out of meat and begins to dissolve proteins.
 This makes the proteins cling together and become springy.
 Add salt to the burger just before cooking bring the salt and pepper to the grill with you and add those spices once on the grill.

 SHOULD I LET MY BURGERS REST BEFORE COOKING?
-No, No, No… There are occasions when we will allow a roast to rest on the countertop before placing into a slow-cooker, or into the oven, but not ground beef.
+No, No, No. There are occasions when we will allow a roast to rest on the countertop before placing into a slow cooker or into the oven but not ground beef.
 When you put your burgers out to rest, you are just ringing the dinner bell for bacteria.
-Keep them nice and cool in the fridge, and when you’re ready to grill or pan fry, take them out and cook them.
-And, if you want one, here’s another reason to keep them cold.
-When the beef hits the hot pan or grill, the coolness will insulate the interior of beef, and slow the cooking process.
+Keep them nice and cool in the fridge and when you’re ready to grill or pan fry, take them out and cook them.
+And, if you want one, here’s another reason to keep them cold: when the beef hits the hot pan or grill, the coolness will insulate the interior of beef and slow the cooking process.
 That way you can get a nice crisp outside while still having a juicy interior.

 MAKING THE PATTIES The first rule in making the burgers is to handle the beef as little as you can.
 The more you handle the beef, the tougher the finished product will be.

-WEIGHT If you are making a standard burger, using prepackaged hamburger buns, then around 6 ounces is a pretty good place to start.
+WEIGHT If you are making a standard burger using prepackaged hamburger buns, then around six ounces is a pretty good place to start.

-FORMING Since there will be some shrinkage during the cooking process, form the beef into a patty, slightly larger than the bun size, and use your thumb to make an indentation in the middle of the patty.
-As the burger cooks, and begins to shrink, the indentation will begin filling in, and prevent the burger from “doming.”
+FORMING Since there will be some shrinkage during the cooking process, form the beef into a patty slightly larger than the bun size and use your thumb to make an indentation in the middle of the patty.
+As the burger cooks and begins to shrink, the indentation will begin filling in, and prevent the burger from “doming.”

 KEEP THEM COOL After forming the patties, return them to the fridge until ready to cook.